A Rhinoplasty do-over

 Why did my first procedure fail?

-There are a number of reasons someone decides to go in for a second surgery.
+There are a number of reasons someone decides to go in for a second rhinoplasty in Beverly Hills.
 Some surgeries result in an unsatisfactory appearance.
 Others experience medical complications that lead to problems.
 Some of the common problems with a rhinoplasty include the following:

 Deviated Septum: The dividing wall between the nostrils becomes positioned in a manner that obstructs airflow.